Kwara State: Sports

-Sporting activities are managed by the State Sports Council.
+Sporting activities are managed by the Kwara State Sports Commission.
 The importance attached to sports led to the construction of a stadium, named—Kwara State Stadium Complex.
-The facilities available at the stadium complex are mainbowl, indoor sports hall, hostel, recreational press center as well as an Olympic size swimming pool.
+The facilities available at the stadium complex are the mainbowl, indoor sports hall, hostel, recreational press center as well as an Olympic size swimming pool.
 The state is actively represented both in football and basketball.
 The state is the home to the Kwara United Football Club, ABS FC and Kwara Falcons Basketball Club.